reinierdevalk/abtab/README.md

 If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above manually, or you can use the `find` or `locate` commands.

 #### Windows, using Cygwin
 Cygwin installs Java in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
-You can confirm the installation path by running
+To confirm the installation path, run

     $ which java